Guiding You Through Divorce In Illinois

 What To Do After Getting Served Divorce Papers

 Upon being served with the petition for dissolution, the respondent spouse has 30 days to file an appearance and an “answer” to the petition.
 If the respondent does not appear and file an answer, the court can enter a “default judgment”.
 Essentially this means the court has granted a divorce according to the terms specified by the petitioner.
 Obviously, it is in the respondent’s best interest to act quickly when faced with a divorce to ensure their rights are protected.

 Working Towards A Final Judgment

 When a spouse is served with a petition for dissolution of marriage, a proposed “marital settlement agreement” may also be presented to them or it may be presented to them during the course of the proceedings.
 This document can be thought of as a contract in which the parties agree to the terms of child custody, support, maintenance and the division of property.
 If there are minor children, there may also be a joint parenting agreement.

 Getting to the point of a final judgment for dissolution of marriage (officially being divorced) may take a considerable amount of time depending on whether, and to what extent, you and your spouse agree upon the issues mentioned above.
 A court cannot enter a judgment for dissolution unless it has fully considered child custody, child support, maintenance (also known as alimony) and the division of property.

 Contact Drendel & Jansons Law Group

-Whether you are a spouse seeking a divorce or you have been served with a petition for dissolution, the attorneys at Drendel & Jansons understand that you are facing difficult decisions and we are prepared to guide you through this process.
-We also understand that every divorce is unique and we will take the time to learn what outcome you are seeking.
+Whether you are a spouse seeking a divorce or you have been served with a petition for dissolution, the attorneys at Drendel & Jansons Law Group understand that you are facing difficult decisions and we are prepared to guide you through this process.
+Call us at 630-523-0543 or fill out our online contact form to set up an appointment.
+We also understand that every divorce is unique, and we will take the time to learn what outcome you are seeking.